logo

 Thorawr

-So, if we want to see more of these wonderful creatures, we have to make sure their natural surroundings are undisturbed and that the animals are protected.
-If we all do our share, our grand kids can enjoy these animals too.
+So, if we want to see more of these wonderful creatures, we must ensure their natural surroundings are undisturbed and that the animals are protected.
+If we all do our part, our grandchildren can enjoy these animals too.

 This article captures the profound impact animals can have on our mental health.
 It's important to recognize that the bond between humans and animals can foster emotional resilience and provide comfort during difficult times.